maxwells-daemons/caltech-cs11-tensorflow/labs/lab_1/README.md

 # Lab 1: TensorFlow Basics
 This lab will introduce the basics of writing programs with TensorFlow.

-To be honest, this week doesn't involve building anything terribly exciting.
+To be honest, this week doesn't involve building anything too exciting.
 Combine that with the number of definitions, algorithms, and TensorFlow features we're going to cover, and it might be hard to see why we care about differentiable programming at all.
 But this week's concepts are absolutely foundational, and if you get through it you should know basically everything about writing simple programs in TensorFlow.
 Stick with it, and I promise it's worth it -- we'll be building cool things soon.